crotwell/QuirksStationXML/README.md

 # Quirks-mode StationXML
 This is a fork of the FDSN StationXML schema that makes changes for cases where the IRIS DMC's FDSN Station web service outputs invalid StationXML.
-Not all cases are covered, just the major ones where it is pretty obvious that the server is doing the wrong thing.
+Not all cases are covered, just the ones where it is pretty obvious what is happening that causes the server to output invalid xml.
 The idea is that this allows the output XML to be run through a validator, but doesn't crash and burn on little things that can be easily handled by a manually written parser.